zachcmadsen/rtrb-capi/README.md

 A C API for [`rtrb`][rtrb], a thread-safe SPSC ring buffer written in Rust.

-The C API only covers a part of `rtrb`'s [chunk API][rtrb-chunks], and the buffer only holds unsigned 8-bit integers.
+The C API only covers part of `rtrb`'s API.

 ## Documentation